kingjulio8238/memarydocs/docs/build.md

 # Quickstart

-## Installation
+## Install memary's package
-!!! tip "1st Way"
+!!! tip "1st Option"
     Make sure you are running python version <= 3.11.9, then run
     ```
     pip install memary
     ```

-!!! tip "2nd Way"
+!!! tip "2nd Option"
     You can also install memary locally:

     i.
-Create a virtual environment with python version set as specified above
+Create a virtual environment with the python version set as specified above

     ii.
 Install python dependencies:
     ```
     pip install -r requirements.txt
     ```

-## Model Use
+## Specify models used
 ???+ note "Local OS Support"

-    memary assumes installation of local models and we currently supports all models available through **Ollama**:
+    At the time of writing, memary assumes installation of local models and we currently support all models available through **Ollama**:

     - LLM running locally using Ollama (`Llama 3 8B/40B` as suggested defaults) **OR** `gpt-3.5-turbo`
     - Vision model running locally using Ollama (`LLaVA` as suggested default) **OR** `gpt-4-vision-preview`